 The City of Saskatoon has been monitoring and actively engaged in assessing the impact of COVID-19 (Coronavirus) and is in close contact with provincial and federal authorities.
 The health, safety and well-being of the public and our employees, and maintaining core services, are our top priorities.

 Check back for regular updates as information becomes available.

 Residents must continue to take measures to stop the spread of COVID-19 and follow the restrictions under the current Public Health Order.
 This includes limiting gatherings to no more than 10 people - inside and outside - within an extended household group only and maintaining a minimum distance of two metres between people.

 Unaffected City Services

-The City assures residents that the following core services are being maintained:
+The core services that you rely on everyday are being maintained:

 - Saskatoon Fire Department